pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 You MUST NOT:

-- assume unclear requirements without validation;
+- silently assume unclear requirements without applying the Ambiguity Resolution Policy;
 - group multiple capabilities into a single user story without justification;
 - accept any user story that violates the decomposition rules.